| Title: | Kernel Density Estimation with Parametric Starts and Asymmetric Kernels |

 Silverman, Bernard W. Density estimation for statistics and data analysis.
 Vol. 26.
 CRC press, 1986.

-Kernel functions are an important part of kdensity
+Kernel functions are an important part of kdensity.
+This document

 lists the available built-in functions and the structure of them.
 Any kernel